CoolProp/Dockerfiles/README.md

 Enter the dummy version numbers in `buildsteps/base.txt` (latest) and in the `Makefile` (latest) and rerun `make all` and commit the new files.

-The preferred release process is as follows:

- - put a real version number in `buildsteps/base.txt` and in `Makefile`
- - `make debian push-debian all`
- - commit the changes, tag the files in git and push to remote
- - enter the dummy version number (latest) in `buildsteps/base.txt` and in `Makefile`
- - run `make all` and commit the new files to git

 ## DNS problems